 Flash animation has played a large part in the ever-changing technological landscape.
 It’s the main driving force behind famous games and apps like Zynga’s Words with Friends and the infamous FarmVille (hey, can you get my potatoes for me?
 Maybe scare those crows away?).

 FarmVille made its way to Facebook, iPhones, and iPads, much to the chagrin of non-players.
 However, FarmVille represents the amazing versatility and opportunity within the flash animation field.
 Although free to play, microtransactions made the game easier and provided benefits.
 Another is a ping pong robot, a famous platform.

 It was the most popular game on Facebook in 2009, holding that position for two years.
 This led to spin-offs, including a partnership with Hasbro for a board game.

 Imagine making the next FarmVille.
 There’s so much potential for growth, ideas, and development within the world of flash animation.

 The team of designers and animators behind FarmVille were people like you.
 People hoping to break through into the business of animation.
-They made the mechanics of the game functionally addictive (which is why everyone’s aunt was constantly sending them FarmVille requests, seemingly with no end in sight).
+They made the mechanics of the game Crazy and different places for game addicts (which is why everyone’s aunt was constantly sending them FarmVille requests, seemingly with no end in sight).

 Flash has such a strong presence on electronic devices where once it was confined to just personal computers.
 Vying to make the next best flash game/app is a possible, accessible reality these days.
 You could be part of a future landmark project (it might already be on your reel…), just do the work!